Local service page

 Move between the city guide and local pages when you want either a wider view or a closer match.

-Cunningham Road cricket nets need premium central control because visitor parking, glass fronts, and visible edges sit close to practice corners.
+Cunningham Road cricket nets need well-finished central control because visitor parking, glass fronts, and visible edges sit close to practice corners.

 A ball taps a parked car near the visitor bay, everyone goes quiet, and the coach changes the throwdown angle immediately.
 That is the kind of moment a cricket practice net has to solve: not only the visible opening, but the path from bat to risk side.